Yahoo Pixel and Custom Audience Policy

 5. Comply with applicable requirements contained in the developer terms for the underlying mobile operating system (e.g., the iOS Developer Program License Agreement and the Google Play Developer Program Policies); and

-2. NOTICE AND ABILITY TO OPT-OUT.
+2. USER PRIVACY CHOICES, NOTICE, AND ABILITY TO OPT-OUT.

 1. AUDIENCE DATA.
 We will not use Audience Data or an advertiser's custom audience segments except at the direction of said advertiser.
 We will not share Audience Data or an advertiser's custom audience segments with any other advertiser.

-Last updated on January 8, 2021
+Last updated on October 28, 2025